xwmx/nb/README.md

   notes open (<id> | <filename> | <path> | <title>)

 Description:
-  When used with a bookmark, open the bookmarked page in your system's primary web browser.
-When used with a note, `open` is the equivalent of `edit`.
+  Open the note file.
+When the note is a bookmark, open the bookmarked page in your system's primary web browser.
+When the note is in a text format or any other file type, `open` is the equivalent of `edit`.

 See also:
   notes help bookmark